Perniciousness/learning_tasks/README.md

 │   ├── Task 2
 │   │   ├── Task.md
 │   │   └── Solution
+│   │       ├── models
+│   │       ├── services
-│   │       └── ...
+│   │       └── bootloader
 │   └── ...
 └── ...
 ```

-Each task folder usually contains two files: Task.md and Solution.java.
+Each task folder contains at least two files: Task.md and Solution.java.
 Task.md file contains the task description, and Solution.java file contains its solution.
-If the solution cannot fit into one file for some reason, Solution.java is replaced with a file containing the necessary solution files - solution parts.
+If the solution cannot be fitted into a single file, Solution.java is split into several folders containing the necessary parts for the entire thing to work.
+The resulting structure should still contain Solution.java file, but the structure of files themselves is prone to change due to ongoing research of when which folder structure should be used.

 ---
 ---